gcardi/Anafestica/README.md

 The library itself is made only by header files and therefore it is easy to use and to include in your codebase, and does not require additional compilation steps: you just have to include the necessary header files in your project.
 Can also be used in contexts other than GUI applications, but its real advantages are seen in the writing of the latters, where it certainly simplifies the management of the persistence of application attributes such as the position, size and state of the forms, up to the settings of the whole application.

+## Rationale

+The idea behind the library is to have a hierarchical polymorphic container that resembles the Windows registry, but with a more gerneralized interface.
+This container consists of nodes which, for example in the case of the Windows registry, containing a copy of keys and values related to a specific Windows registry key.
+These keys and values, if already existing, are loaded from the medium (in this case from a Windows Registry key) when the application starts and remains in memory for the whole application execution session.
+You can read or modify these keys and values, but everything still remains confined to the application's memory.
+When the application ends, the container is usually saved at the correct position, in the appropriate storage medium and with its default format.
+If, in the meantime, the application crashes, the data initially loaded from the storage medium remain unchanged.

+The library is mainly made by two parts: a container part (which is generalized) and a serialization part.
+This allow to have a coherent interface by the application point of view, but permit to store persistent data on different storage medium or format.
+For example, usually, persistent data of applications are stored in the Windows Registry, respecting some conventions regarding the nature of the application itself (nature inteded as normal application or, e.g., a service application or other application type).
+But, changing the serialization part, it's possible to use the filesystem and specify a particular data format (e.g JSON, or XML, or INI files, etc...).
+Maybe even store data on network services or hardware dongles.
+It depends on the serialization object, which is selectable as it is a template parameter (i.e it's passed as a Policy).
+You can also have several supported serialization format in the same application.
+As a serialization format is ever associated to a specific container, there's no limits to the possible combinations and to the amount of usable containers.
+Each container links a specific serializator with the own serialization format.

 In this refactored public version, the only reader/writer present is for the Windows Registry, but future versions will be able to store data in JSON and XML files.
 Also should be very easy for users to extend the serialization on different media or formats.

+## Quick tour

 Some pictures may be worth a thousand words... just add some declarations and a contructor to make a Form save itself in the Windows Registry.